-Prices of Treasury bonds have been falling.
-Short-term bonds, in particular, have fallen to levels not seen in about a decade.
-By definition, falling bond prices lead to higher yields which have a direct correlation to interest rates on HOA loans.
+For a very long time, the prices of Treasury bonds have been increasing.
+The interest rates associated with short-term bonds, in particular, have declined to levels not seen in about a decade.
+By definition, rising bond prices lead to lower yields or returns.

 Some HOAs have ample reserves to handle any repairs that come their way.
-Others can simply assess owners.
+Others can assess owners.
 However, many HOAs will need to borrow funds when the need arises.
 If your HOA is on the borrowing side of the equation, you should care.
 Given how much interest rates have been moving lately and the forecast for future rate increases, you should care a great deal.

-If your HOA has been putting off major repairs or improvements, it may be time to re-examine your approach.
+If your HOA has been putting off a major repair or improvement, it may be time to re-examine your approach.
 Consider a scenario where your HOA needs to borrow $1 million and is budgeting for a 10-year loan with a 5% interest rate.
-The total interest that your association will pay is around $270k over the 10-year period.
+The total interest that your association will pay is around $270k over the 10-years.
 However, if your loan’s interest rate ended up being 6% (an increase of just 1%), your HOA’s total interest payments would be closer to $330 thousand.
 In this example, a 1% increase in an interest rate would raise your total borrowing cost by more than $60

 Arch Capital Solutions acts as an advocate for your HOA.
 We have relationships with lenders who specialize in HOA loans.

-In many states, the board may actually have a fiduciary duty to make financial decisions that are in the best interest of their members.
+In many states, the board may have a fiduciary duty to make financial decisions that are in the best interest of its members.
 Arch Capital Solutions can satisfy those fiduciary duties acting as the HOA’s financial advisor.
 We help HOAs obtain financing and choose the best proposal from multiple lenders.